dankovacek/camel_farrier/_sources/summary_pages/double_mass_summary.md

 ## Interpretation

 The long-term RC displayed here is the **final value** of cumulative runoff / cumulative precipitation across all qualifying hydrological years.
 This is equivalent to the slope of a straight line from the origin to the last point on the DMC.
-It is distinct from the OLS slope shown in per-station plots, which minimises residuals across all years.
+It is distinct from the OLS slope shown in per-station plots, which minimises residuals across all years. @cite{searcy1960double} used the OLS slope to detect changes in the runoff-precipitation relationship over time, but the overall cumulative RC is a more intuitive summary statistic for cross-station comparison and is more robust to noisy data in individual years.

 A DMC slope break may indicate:
-- A catchment boundary revision (polygon change alters effective drainage area)
+- A catchment boundary issue (drainage area)
+- A systematic bias in precipitation estimation (e.g. interpolation issues, station relocations, gauge under-catch)
-- A rating curve update that shifted estimated flows systematically
+- A rating curve issue (systematic bias in daily flow estimation)
 - A land-use change (deforestation, reservoir impoundment, irrigation expansion)
+- A change in storage (e.g. wetland drainage, urbanisation, glacier melt, soil )
 - A gauge datum shift or sensor replacement

 An RC > 1 signals a data issue.
 Either the drainage area is underestimated, the flow record includes diversions into the basin, the precipitation data is overestimated, or the gap-fill introduced a systematic positive bias.